deepti-iiitr/IPC-OS/README.md

-# IPC_OS
+# IPC-OS
-An Inter-Process Communicaation Library in C++ for Operating System
+An Inter-Process Communication Library in C++ for Operating System